Royal Swedish Regiment (France)

-The Régiment de Royal Suédois (Royal Swedish Regiment) was a foreign infantry regiment in the Royal French Army during the Ancien Régime.
+The Régiment Royal Suédois (Royal Swedish Regiment) was a foreign infantry regiment in the Royal French Army during the Ancien Régime.
 It was created in 1690 from Swedish prisoners taken during the Battle of Fleurus.
 The regiment eventually acquired the privilege of being called a Royal regiment.

 German regiment

 The regiment nominally accepted only Swedish officers.
-However most of the privates and NCOs were of German origin, from Swedish Pomerania, in view of the difficulty of obtaining sufficient numbers of Swedish recruits, and at least one Irishman, Daniel Charles, Count O'Connell, was a Lieutenant-Colonel in the regiment.
+However most of the privates and NCOs were of German origin, from Swedish Pomerania, in view of the difficulty of obtaining sufficient numbers of Swedish recruits, and at least one Irishman, Daniel Charles O'Connell, was a lieutenant colonel in the regiment.